xe0896/obsidian/DevDocs/Leetcode/2 - Add Two Numbers.md

 			l2 = l2.next;
 		}

-		if (l1 != null || l2 != null || add1) {
+		// Creating new node and hopping to it as it will get a new value next iter if (l1 != null || l2 != null || add1) {
 			current.next = new ListNode();
 			current = current.next;